Skip to main content

 DHEA itself has only a small effect on body composition.
 Some people see modest improvements when low DHEA was contributing to fatigue or lean mass loss.
 It is not a weight-loss supplement, and using it that way usually disappoints.

 Yes, daily long-term use is reasonable for some adults, but only with periodic monitoring of DHEA-S, downstream hormones, and any side-effect symptoms.
-The body does not develop tolerance to DHEA, but the conversion patterns can shift over time.
+The body does not develop tolerance to DHEA, but the conversion patterns can change over time.
 Reassess at least once a year.

 Deep-Dive Questions